Jon Morter: Eagles of Death Metal - "Save a Prayer" (2015)

 Following the November 2015 Paris attacks, a campaign was created by Morter with the intention of getting the band's cover of the Duran Duran song "Save a Prayer" to number one on the UK Singles Chart.
 The campaign was endorsed by Duran Duran, who promised to donate their proceeds from the sale to charity.
 The song ultimately peaked at number 53 on the chart dated the week after the attack.
 It peaked at number 1 on the iTunes Rock Chart in 11 countries including the UK and France.

 Wham! - "Last Christmas" (2017)

 Upon hearing of the death of George Michael, Morter created a campaign on Boxing Day 2016 to chart the Wham! song "Last Christmas" aiming for the 2017 Christmas No. 1 single.
 The Facebook page amassed 34,000 fans, with the song peaking at No. 1 on the iTunes, Amazon, 7Digital, and Google Play download charts, yet the song ultimately peaked at No. 2, beaten to the top position by multiple versions of Ed Sheeran's "Perfect".
-The Facebook campaign page remained open and active with the song peaking at No. 3 in December 2018, No. 3 again in December 2019, then finally at No. 1 in January 2021 and December 2022.
+The Facebook campaign page remained open and active with the song peaking at No. 3 in December 2018, No. 3 again in December 2019, then finally at No. 1 in January 2021, December 2022, then Christmas No.1 in 2023 and 2024.